carlyrichmond/data-grid-alternatives/README.md

 ## Frameworks and Tools

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Primarily it makes use of React class components.
+Primarily it makes use of React class components, with the main App and Header components showcasing functional components.

-Each example is accessible via a set of Elastic UI tabs.
+Each example is accessible via a set of Elastic UI tabs which are mapped to the [React Router](https://reactrouter.com/docs/en/v6).
 At time of writing this repository contains the following examples:

 1. [Sample data grid with toolbar](./src/components/SameOldDataGridView/README.md): a typical example of grid-based dashboards from my time working in banking.
 2. [Time Series Line Chart](./src/components/TimeSeriesLineChart/README.md): a simple line chart utilising [Highcharts](https://www.highcharts.com/).